franckess/serverless-pdf-chat/README.md

 ![Serverless PDF Chat architecture](architecture.png "Serverless PDF Chat architecture")

-1. A user uploads a PDF document into an [Amazon S3](https://aws.amazon.com/s3/) bucket through a static web application frontend.
+- User uploads a PDF document into an [Amazon S3](https://aws.amazon.com/s3/) bucket through a static web application frontend.
-1. This upload triggers a metadata extraction and document embedding process.
+- This upload triggers a metadata extraction and document injestion into **Bedrock Knowledge Base**.
 The process converts the text in the document into vectors.
-The vectors are loaded into a vector index and stored in S3 for later use.
+The vectors are loaded into a vector database (OpenSearch) via the Knowledge Base feature of Bedrock.
-1. When a user chats with a PDF document and sends a prompt to the backend, a Lambda function retrieves the index from S3 and searches for information related to the prompt.
+- When a user starts a conversation and sends a prompt to the backend, a Lambda function retrieves information related to the prompt from the bedrock knowledge base factoring in any previous conversation history.
-1. A LLM then uses the results of this vector search, previous messages in the conversation, and its general-purpose capabilities to formulate a response to the user.
+- LLM then uses this context and general-purpose capabilities to formulate a response to the user.

 ## Deployment instructions